theLabUpstairs/Coevolution_analysis/README.md

 # Coevolution Analysis
+The analyses are part of the study:
+**"Anaerobic Protist Survival in Microcosms is Dependent on Microbiome Metabolic Function."**

 **Author:** Viktor Törnblom

 ## Description

-This repository contains R scripts used to assess breviate–prokaryote coevolution through Mantel tests and PACo analysis.
+This repository contains R scripts used to assess breviate–prokaryote coevolution through Mantel tests, PACo analysis, and tanglegrams.
-The analyses are part of the study:
-**"Anaerobic Protist Survival in Microcosms is Dependent on Microbiome Metabolic Function."**